xerial/silk/index.md

 ### Silk Formats

-Silk has a text format to increase the interoperability between programming languages.
-A machine-readable binary format is also provided to efficiently transfer data bewteen memory and disks.
-It is also possible to send Silk data between servers, which can be used to call remote functions (as known as RPC).
-Silk weaver can invoke remote functions even if they read data from streams.
+Silk has a text format to enhance the interoperability between programming languages.
+A machine-readable binary format is also provided to efficiently transfer data between memory and disks, or through networks.
+Network data transfer can be used to call remote functions (as known as RPC).
+Silk weaver supports remote function calls even if functions need to read data from streams (e.g., Map-Reduce style computing)

 * [Silk Text Format](text-format.html)
 * [Silk Binary Format](binary-format.html)